 Sec.
 507.5.7 Fire hydrant and fire valve location.
-The fire hydrant or fire valve shall be between 14 to 24 inches above grade, no closer than 4 feet nor further than 12 feet from the roadway, and 8 feet from combustible vegetation.
+The fire hydrant or fire valve shall be between 18 to 24 inches above grade, no closer than 4 feet nor further than 12 feet from the roadway, and 8 feet from combustible vegetation.

 Sec.
-507.5.7.1 Signing of water sources and fire department connections.
-The fire code official may require fire hydrants and fire department connections to be identified.
-Fire hydrants may be identified by a reflectorized blue marker and fire department connections may be identified by a reflectorized green marker, with a minimum dimension of 3 inches, in the center of the travel lane adjacent the water source, or by other methods approved by the fire code official.
+507.5.7.1 Signing of fire hydrants.
+The fire code official shall require fire hydrants to be identified.
+Fire hydrants may be identified by a reflectorized blue marker with a minimum dimension of 3 inches, in the center of the travel lane adjacent the water source, or by other methods approved by the fire code official.